yangchenyun/yangchenyun.github.com/source/_posts/2013-07-06-value-objects-explained-with-ruby.markdown

 usd == usd2 # => true
 ```

-The line `self.class == other_money.class` distinguishes `Money` from other objects which might have the same attributes.
+`eql?` and `==` are standard Ruby methods to determine equality at the object level.
+By the definition of value objects, the comparison results of all the fields are applied.
+It is also required to distinguish `Money` from other objects which might have the same attributes.

 For example:

 ```ruby
 AnotherMoney = Struct.new(:money, :currency)
 other_usd = AnotherMoney.new(10, 'USD')
 usd == other_usd # => false
 ```

+That is accomplished by the line `self.class == other_money.class`.

+`hash` method is standard Ruby methods to generate hash value for an object.
+From the Ruby doc, "...this function must have the property that a.eql?(b) implies a.hash == b.hash."
+So the implementation uses all the fields' value to generate the hash.

 Besides the normal class syntax, `Struct` as shown in the last example is a very concise way to build value objects.
 Here is an example to implement the same `Money` value objects using `Struct`: